 Managed citywide park system plans in Eau Claire, Fond du Lac, Green Bay and Superior, Wisconsin, Springfield, Missouri, and Vadnais Heights and Oakdale, Minnesota.
 Helped prepare plans for Lake Minnetonka Regional Park, the Upper Mississippi River parkway extension and the 1200 square mile bi-state open space and greenways network in the St. Louis metropolitan area.

-Prepared Mississippi River Critical Area Plans for Minneapolis and Brooklyn Center, and played a key role in Above the Falls: The Upper Mississippi River Corridor Master Plan.
+Prepared the Eau Claire Waterways Plan (see the project description on this site), the Mississippi River Critical Area Plans for Minneapolis and Brooklyn Center, and played a key role in Above the Falls: The Upper Mississippi River Corridor Master Plan, for Minneapolis.

 Prepared neighborhood revitalization plans for the Perdue Square Neighborhood (Pontiac, Michigan), and the Willard-Homewood, Phillips and Whittier Neighborhoods of Minneapolis.

 Housing and community development assistance plans by Mr. Weber include two Comprehensive Housing Affordability Strategies, a Consolidated Strategy and Plan, a CDBG Plan for Eau Claire, WI., and a Comprehensive Housing Plan for Willmar, Minnesota.